ethyca/fides/docs/fides/docs/getting-started/generate_resources.md

 # Generate and Maintain Resources

+## What is a resource?
+A _resource_ is a Fides representation of a system, database, policy, or organization.
+Resources are maintained in YAML manifest files written in [fideslang](https://ethyca.github.io/fideslang/).
+Generating resources creates a template of your databases, services, or applications for further annotation and use in [privacy requests](./datasets.md) or [data maps](./generate_datamaps.md).

-When using the CLI, the `generate` command can connect to a database and automatically generate a resource YAML file based on the database schema.
-The `scan` command is available to compare your resources and what is defined in your Fides server or resource files.
+The Fides CLI provides a `generate` command to connect to a database, and automatically generate a resource YAML file based on the database schema.
+The `scan` command is available to compare your existing resources against what is defined in your Fides server, or against your resource manifest files.

 The `scan` and `generate` commands work best when used in tandem, as they follow an expected resource format.
 The Fides format must be followed in order to be able to track coverage.

 ### Providing Credentials
 Database credentials are provided as part of the connection string supplied.
 The connection string can be supplied as a command option or the fides config.

 #### Command Options